enriquepablo/terms/README.rst

 the consecuences are added to the knowledge base.
 The required coherence among matching facts concerns the variables in the conditions.

 We can use variables in rules.
-They are logical variables, used only to match words or facts, and with a scope limited to the rule were they are used.
+They are logical variables, used only to match words, and with a scope limited to the rule were they are used.
 We build variables by capitalizing the name of the type of words that it can match, and appending any number of digits.
 So, for example, a variable ``Person1`` would match any person, such as